Postman

 Select a Tool

-Click on a tool from the list (e.g., search-account-by-name).
+Click on any tool from the list (e.g., search-account-by-name).

-The Payload section will automatically update to show the required fields for that specific tool.
+The Payload section will automatically update to show the JSON schema required for that tool.

 Fill Arguments